selfxyz/self-residency/blog/builder-spotlights/2025-10-28-human-pay/index.md

 **What was harder than expected:**

 - Hyperlane message delivery is non-deterministic (1-5 minutes).
 We had to build retry logic and clear status indicators in the UI.
-- Self.xyz config IDs are opaque bytes32 hashes—took iteration to understand the config generation flow at [tools.self.xyz](https://tools.self.xyz)
 - 30-day expiry adds UX friction (users must re-verify monthly), but it's necessary for ongoing compliance.
-We're exploring renewal notifications.
 - Testing cross-chain flows requires running Hyperlane relayers locally or using testnets (slower iteration)

 **What surprised us:**